Auditor calls $2,400 gift card for retiring Manotick BIA head 'inappropriate' | CBC News

 Gougeon stressed that those businesses expect their contributions will only go to pay for expenses related to the BIA's mandate.

-She found signs that other BIAs in Ottawa have similar gaps in their expense policies, and she recommended the city provide better guidance on policy and more training for board members and staff.
+She found signs that other BIAs in Ottawa have similar gaps in their expense policies and recommended the city provide better guidance on policy and more training for board members and staff.

+Gougeon also looked at MBIA's petty cash policies and found "weaknesses with record-keeping and oversight."
+One reimbursed receipt was for personal expenses unrelated to MBIA business, according to the report.

 'You won't see this going forward,' new MBIA head says